Linda McMahon 2010 United States Senate campaign: Republican outsider

 Connecticut Republican voters were displeased to learn of McMahon's donations to Emanuel, a highly partisan figure who helped orchestrate the Democratic shift in the House in 2006 and Barack Obama's presidential win.
-McMahon explained to voters that her donations to Emanuel were on behalf of Rahm's brother, Ari Emanuel, who had represented WWE in Hollywood since 1992.Tinley, James.
-(March 26, 2010) "Milford Republicans courted by McMahon in Senate quest (video)" New Haven Register.
-Retrieved 2010-03-27.
+McMahon explained to voters that her donations to Emanuel were on behalf of Rahm's brother, Ari Emanuel, who had represented WWE in Hollywood since 1992.
 According to McMahon, in 2002, "He (Ari) called me one day and he said, my brother is running for Congress in Illinois.
 It happened to be Rahm.
 I didn't know Rahm."
 McMahon made more donations over the course of the next several years, including one check she wrote when Rahm Emanuel came to WWE headquarters to meet her.
-McMahon's spokesperson clarified that McMahon didn't know who Rahm Emanuel was in '02, but was aware of his partisan status in '06.
+McMahon's spokesperson clarified that McMahon did not know who Rahm Emanuel was in 2002, but was aware of his partisan status in 2006.

 Wrestling in the spotlight

 In November 2009, former wrestler Superstar Billy Graham became an outspoken critic of McMahon's campaign.
 He said the McMahons were hypocrites for "toning down" the violence and sexuality in pro wrestling after many years of showing adult themes.
 He launched Internet videos on WrestleView saying the WWE's switch to PG was politically motivated: "...they (Linda and Vince) are doing it strictly to get Linda McMahon elected to Senator of Connecticut", he stated in one video.
-Billy Graham contracted Hepatitis C from another wrestler's blood during his time in WWE and required a life-saving liver transplant as a result.
+Billy Graham contracted hepatitis C from another wrestler's blood during his time in WWE and required a life-saving liver transplant as a result.
 When speaking about Linda, he said, "She may look like a Sunday school teacher.
 Linda McMahon's hands are as bloody as her husband's because she is aware of every move in the ring.
 She has had no problem with grown men—myself included—cutting their head with a razor blade.
 All of a sudden, why aren't these guys bleeding anymore?
 Because Linda is running for the Senate."
 Graham told reporters that he was furious about having no pension and no health care after his wrestling career with WWE.

 McMahon's campaign responded directly to Graham's accusations, saying he was a "self-confessed liar".
 On November 12, The campaign sent a letter directly to WrestleView, where Billy Graham had posted videos, attacking his credibility.
 The campaign circulated an apology letter Graham had written to the company in 1996, saying "he has a habit of making false statements when he's not on WWE's payroll".
-In the letter, Graham had admitted to making unjustified verbal attacks following his termination in 1989.Bix.
-(November 25, 2009) Linda McMahon for Senate Roundup CageSideSeats Blog.
-Retrieved 2010-03-31.
+In the letter, Graham had admitted to making unjustified verbal attacks following his termination in 1989.
 Graham later reached out to apologize to McMahon for his comments, even offering to be a representative for her campaign.